Manage the effect's progress

 * Use the Undo option to recover the layers intact.

-* Choose the same keys as those indicated in the chapter above.
+* Choose the same keyframes as those indicated in the chapter above.

 * Draw the spline above before applying the FX stack.